lmoranallen/walker-robot/README.md

 - Progressing onto the basic functionality of the robot (i.e: movement)

-- Combining all of this to successfully implement a "single turn" or "successful move"
+- Combining all of this to successfully implement a "single turn" or "successful move":
+	- A key part of this step involves handling the traversal of the grid

 - Handling event-specific cases and edge cases:
 	* Returning to the start space to refuel